 Composes an email message based on input data, and then immediately queues the message for sending.

 You can only send email from verified email addresses and domains.
-If you have not requested production access to Amazon SES, you must also verify every recipient email address except for the recipients provided by the Amazon SES mailbox simulator.
+If your account is still in the Amazon SES sandbox, you must also verify every recipient email address except for the recipients provided by the Amazon SES mailbox simulator.
 For more information, go to the Amazon SES Developer Guide.

 The total size of the message cannot exceed 10 MB.